Digital dentistry

 Digital dentistry refers to the use of dental technologies or devices that incorporates digital or computer-controlled components to carry out dental procedures rather than using mechanical or electrical tools.
 The use of digital dentistry can make carrying out dental procedures more efficient than using mechanical tools, both for restorative and diagnostic purposes.
 It is used as a way to facilitate dental treatments and propose new ways to meet rising patient demands.

 The 'father' of digital dentistry is the French professor François Duret, who invented dental CAD/CAM in 1971.

+Digital dentistry has evolved rapidly over the past two decades, moving from isolated CAD/CAM experiments to fully integrated digital workflows that connect diagnosis, planning, production, and clinical execution.
+What began with digital impressions and chairside milling has expanded into a comprehensive ecosystem including intraoral scanners, CBCT imaging, AI-assisted planning, guided surgery, 3D printing, and data-driven treatment optimization.

+This transformation is not just technological - it is cultural and organizational.
+Digital dentistry reshapes how clinicians collaborate with laboratories, how treatments are planned and communicated, and how efficiency, precision, and patient experience are improved across the entire dental value chain.

+Since the beginning of that path, some organizations have focused on these developments, applying often a strongly inter-disciplinary approach.
+It is worth to be mentioned that one of the most relevant attempts in this sense has been the Digital Dentistry Society (often abbreviated as DDS), created as a scientific association precisely to accompany and guide this evolution.
+As an independent scientific society, DDS brings together clinicians, researchers, universities, and industry partners worldwide with the mission of promoting evidence-based digital dentistry, fostering education, and setting high scientific and clinical standards in an increasingly digital profession.
+The Digital Dentistry Society has ongoing collaborations with academic networks and publishing houses as Elsevier, as demonstrated by the success of the Journal of Dentistry as well the newer Digital Dentistry Journal.

 Digital dentistry technologies

 Some of the technologies used in digital dentistry include: